 The team consists of specially trained officers chosen from all sections within the Police Department.
 ERT members must be patrol officers for two years before applying to join the ERT Team.
 They must have high academic, physical endurance, and shooting skills records to even be considered.
 Physical endurance and shooting skills weeds out many applicants.
 All members have expert shooting skills and many have years of specialized training.

-ERT is a support unit for patrol.
+ERT is a support unit for the patrol division.
 When a line supervisor request the ERT Team - two ERT members are normally on site within 15 to 20 minutes.
 The remainder of the team is normally on site within 25 to 35 minutes anywhere within the City of Greer.
 ERT is generally broken into three elements; Perimeter / Containment (Marksman), Entry, and Command.

 ERT responds to eight main categories of calls: